2103642/CS220-AU-portfolio/README.md

 ## Log
+- 14/10/2021: Attended CS220 seminar.
 - created github account and set up repository.
 - familiarised myself with GitHub features.
 - explored Github and how to effectively use it for my project.
+- 21/10/2021: Attended CS220 seminar.
 - carried oput research into the V&R method.
 - Watched videos about the V&R mapping concept.
 - brainstormed about ideas for the website.
+- 28/10/2021: Attended CS220 seminar.
-- Set up a meeting with Krisztian to discuss whetehr i should create a brand new website within GitHub or to use a website that was previously created.
+- Set up a meeting with Krisztian to discuss whether i should create a brand new website within GitHub or to use a website that was previously created.
 - Decided to use my website that was already created before enroling on this module.
 - Brainstormed about hwo I want to transdorm my website.
 - Brainstomeed about the possible themes for the website.
+- 04/11/2021: Attended CS220 seminar.
 - Set up a meeting with Krisztian to talk about possible themes for the website.
 - Established my blog's theme, and what kind of articles I should write.
+- 11/11/2021: Attended CS220 seminar.
 - created my present V&R map
 - created my future V&R map
 - Started writing an essay draft in Word.
 - When essay draft was completed, I sent it to Kristztian for feedback.
 - Decided on a partner for my peer assessment component of my portfolio.
+- 18/11/2021: Attended CS220 seminar.
 - Reviewed feedback received from Krisztian for my essay.
 - Re-wrote and improved my essay beased on the feedback i have received.
+- 09/12/2021: Attended CS220 seminar.
 - I created a draft for the bio for my blog.
 - Ran blog's bio through Grammarly.
 - Published blog's bio on the website.